Learning Environment

 Abstract

-Background and goals: The importance of creativity in today's society is not hidden from anyone.
-A successful society will be a society based on creativity.
-Also, the environment (social environment and physical environment) can play an effective role in increasing people's creativity, and ...
+Background and Objectives: The importance of creativity in today's society is undeniable.
+A successful society is the one based on creativity.
+Also, the environment (social environment and physical environment) can play an effective role in increasing people's creativity, and the educational open space ...

 Read More